ministryofjustice/cloud-platform-user-guide/source/documentation/monitoring-an-app/application-metrics.md

 ### Getting application metrics into Prometheus

 #### Overview
 This guide will walk you through the steps to export metrics from your application into the [Cloud Platform Prometheus](https://https://prometheus.cloud-platform.service.justice.gov.uk/).
-By exporting theses metrics into Prometheus you can create useful observability tools like Grafana dashboards and triggered alerts on things like crashing pods and failed deployments.
+By exporting these metrics into Prometheus you can create useful observability tools like Grafana dashboards and triggered alerts on things like crashing pods and failed deployments.
 To do that, Prometheus needs to be able to scrape data from a `/metrics` endpoint, which is created by a [Prometheus client library](https://prometheus.io/docs/instrumenting/clientlibs/).
 Once you have a `/metrics` endpoint you can create a `ServiceMonitor` to connect the Cloud Platform Prometheus to your endpoint and store data for querying.

 The example application in this document will be the [Ruby reference app](https://github.com/ministryofjustice/cloud-platform-multi-container-demo-app/), utilising the Ruby [prometheus-client](https://github.com/prometheus/client_ruby) gem.
-If you're following along in another language, Prometheus offers a number of [client libraries](https://prometheus.io/docs/instrumenting/clientlibs/) to get you started.
-At the end you should have a working `/metrics` endpoint that displays your sites response time, which we can use to query the application latency in the Cloud Platform Prometheus.
+If you're following along in another language, Prometheus offers a several [client libraries](https://prometheus.io/docs/instrumenting/clientlibs/) to get you started.
+At the end you should have a working `/metrics` endpoint that displays your site's response time, which we can use to query the application latency in the Cloud Platform Prometheus.

 The application latency [metric](https://prometheus.io/docs/concepts/metric_types/) is quite basic but our intention is to get you started.